What do court navigator programs do: An overview & partnerships, part 1

 Join us for a year of learning and fun at Court Navigator School — a series of one-hour virtual webinar sessions that provide information, ideas, and tangible suggestions to help you start a navigator program or enhance your existing program.
 From October 2025 to June 2026, we'll offer five lecture sessions which cover important topics to help you start a program or enhance your existing program.
 Additional "study hall" sessions will provide structured, online technical assistance and advice from national experts and a place to share ideas with colleagues, exchange information, and explore possibilities in your jurisdiction in a small group setting.

-Our first session, "What do court navigator programs do: An overview & partnerships, part 1," will look at what makes a court navigator program successful.
-This webinar will introduce students to the purpose and scope of court navigator programs, highlighting the wide range of services provided and different ways services are delivered.
-The lecture will trace the origins of these programs and explore how they have grown and adapted over time.
-Students will examine how navigator programs build and maintain strong partnerships with a variety of entities, including access to justice commissions, universities, civil legal aid providers, clerk's offices, courts, and other key stakeholders.
+Our first session, "What do court navigator programs do: An overview & partnerships, part 1," looks at what makes a court navigator program successful.
+This webinar introduces students to the purpose and scope of court navigator programs, highlighting the wide range of services provided and different ways services are delivered.
+The lecture traces the origins of these programs and explores how they have grown and adapted over time.
+Students examine how navigator programs build and maintain strong partnerships with a variety of entities, including access to justice commissions, universities, civil legal aid providers, clerk's offices, courts, and other key stakeholders.

 Faculty: